Unique Day of the Dead Decorations for Your Altar

 SKELETONS AND LA CATRINA

 Calaveras and La Catrina figurines are symbolic of the deceased.
-They are different from Halloween skeletons in that they have friendly (and not scary) faces.
+They are different from Halloween skeletons in that they have friendly (not scary) faces.
 Incorporate calacas into your altar or add a unique touch to your home with handmade Day of the Dead decorations such as napkin rings or salsa spoons.

 La Catrina Day of the Dead Altar Decorations